jamstack-cms/jamstack-cms/README.md

 ?
 Enter the name of the group to which users will be added.
 Admin
 ```

-5. To enable dynamic image resizing on the server, follow these steps to properly install the `sharp` library:
+5. To enable dynamic image resizing, follow these steps to properly install the `sharp` library in the Lambda function:

 ```sh
 $ cd amplify/backend/function/S3Trigger56ef6c3f/src